 The Dendrochronology Program Library in R (dplR)

 dplR is a software package in the R statistical programming environment for tree-ring analyses.
 R is the world's preeminent open-source statistical computing environment where users can contribute packages, which are freely available on the internet. dplR can read standard format files and perform several standard analyses.
 These include interactive detrending, chronology building, and calculating standard descriptive statistics.
-The package can also produce a variety of publication quality plots. dplR is actively and lovingly developed by a half dozen people in several countries.
+The package can also produce a variety of publication quality plots.
+See the dplR GitHub page for the most recent updates.

-Image: A continuous wavelet transform of a long tree-ring crhonology produced by the wavelet.plot() function
+Image: A continuous wavelet transform of a long tree-ring chronology produced by the wavelet.plot() function

 There are two papers that describe dplR: